+Sellers are legally obliged to divulge any disputes with neighbours.
 Also remember to ask how long the owner has lived there – as a quick move is another sure sign of issues.

 If the schools are bad, the crime rate is high or you're too far from public transport, then you might need to think again.
-You may wish to check local schools’ OFSTED reports or crime rates in the neighbourhood to inform your decision-making.
+You may wish to check local schools’ OFSTED reports or crime rates in the neighbourhood to inform your decision.

-7. How’s the water pressure?
+9. How’s the water pressure?

-It may seem trivial but imagine waking up on the first morning in your new home to discover that the shower is a trickle.
+Imagine waking up on the first morning in your new home to discover that the shower is a trickle.

 Check the taps and shower yourself as you’re looking around the property.

-13. When do the current owners need to move by?
+12. When do the current owners need to move by?
 Have the sellers found somewhere new?

-15. Is there any evidence of damp?
+13. Is there any evidence of damp?

 - A musty smell